Wolox/tech-guides/testing/load-testing/README.md

 ## Usage

-### What you shall test and how do you report it

-In the following [Document](https://docs.google.com/document/d/1izTKBOYPYUuc8zmxmvB4EQFbhMDgaDvYjViDL_yDvOg/edit?ts=59382e24#) it's explained how and what things you shall test.
-Also it tells you how to report your results and gives you the templates where to put them.

 ### Script Usage

 After installing just execute `./path/to/k6 run --vus 5 -d 2s  script.js` if you are working in a Linux environment and you have extracted the tool from the .tar.gz or simply run `k6 run --vus 5 -d 2s  script.js` if you have are using Mac.